CedricNtwari/money-transfer/README.md

 Welcome to the Money Transfer Financial Platform, a solution for all your currency exchange and money transfer needs.
 This platform is designed to simplify the process of sending money across borders while providing real-time exchange rate information, ensuring that both senders and recipients have full visibility into the transaction.

-This platfrom offers suchservices:
+This platfrom offers a range of services:
 - **Currency Conversion:** Using exchange rates, this code enables users to convert a certain sum between different currencies.
-The user can enter the desired amount ("You Send"), choose the country of destination ("They Receive"), and the desired currency ("They Receive").
+The user can choose the country of destination then enter the desired amount ("You Send"), and see the desired currency ("They Receive").
 The amount the recipient will receive is determined by the code using currency rates, and it is displayed in the "They Receive" input area.

 - **Various payment options:** such as bank deposit, mobile money via an app, and cash withdrawal for delivery methods.